 - Relationship and Conflict Transformation

-If you have any additional questions regarding the Creating Equitable Organizations process, please contact our Race & Gender Equity Manager, Libby Tucci.
+If you would like to be notified when we begin to consider new organizational partnerships, or if you have any additional questions regarding the Creating Equitable Organizations process, please contact our Race & Gender Equity Manager, Libby Tucci.